Raising Ducks for Meat,

 sure that it has a protein content of at least 20% for the first 3

 Adult ducks still need protein in their diet, but only 16%.
 Laying

 ducks need 18% protein.

 What is a group of ducks

 of ducks.
-If they are in flight they are known as a brace, a team, a
+If ducks are in flight they are known as a brace,

 are many types of duck breeds about and as a novice duck owner-to-be

 you are probably overwhelmed as to which duck breed will best suit.